Rockies vs. Marlins Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- The Marlins will hand the ball to Sandy Alcantara (1-5) for his 10th start of the season.
+- The Marlins will hand the ball to Braxton Garrett (1-2) for his ninth start of the season.

 |Opponent